Trinity School of John Whitgift: The school today

 Trinity has enjoyed regional and national success in its main school sports of rugby union, field hockey, cricket, and water polo, and also in other sports as diverse as swimming, athletics, and squash.
-The school has a climbing wall, two large astro-turf pitches and four hard tennis courts, along with pitches for rugby, cricket, soccer, and athletics, as well as the school's nearby field, Sandilands, and an indoor sports centre, with two large halls, several squash courts, a gymnasium, and an accompanying weights-room.
+The school has a climbing wall, two large astro-turf pitches and four hard tennis courts, along with pitches for rugby, cricket, soccer, and athletics, as well as the school's nearby sports field, Sandilands, and an indoor sports centre, with two large halls, several squash courts, a gymnasium, and an accompanying weights-room.

-The school offers over 100 clubs and societies, from bee-keeping, chess, building Daleks, creative writing, fencing or landscape design.
-This encourages students to get involved as much as they can, helping them to discover passions, expand their horizons and to build relationships.

-The school’s World class music facilities include a recording suite and a dedicated choir room.
-Trinity became the first All Steinway School in London in 2012 and now benefits from an impressive fleet of 25 pianos, including two model D concert grand pianos and five further grand pianos.
-The Steinway Suite is the first teaching facility of its kind in the world, offering exceptional practice and research facilities.
+The school offers over 100 clubs and societies.
+The school’s music facilities include a recording suite and a dedicated choir room.
+Trinity became the first All Steinway School in London in 2012 and now has 25 pianos, including two model D concert grand pianos and five further grand pianos.

+The school has extensive musical facilities with over 25 fully-soundproof practice pods fitted with Steinway pianos, and regularly hosts both external and internal musical competitions such as the Coulsdon and Purley festival and the Trinity Musician of the year (TMOTY).

 The Trinity School chess club has achieved great success over the years.
-One of its members, Laurence Marks, won the under-21 British championship in 1973, and its teams were in the finals of the British Schools Championships of 1967, 1969, and 1972.
+One of its members, Laurence D. Marks, won the under-21 British championship in 1973, and its teams were in the finals of the British Schools Chess Championship in 1967, 1969, and 1972.

 Trinity Boys Choir

-Trinity Boys Choir, led for many years by David Squibb, is well known for its outstanding musical achievements, especially through its choristers under the direction of Director of Music, David Swinson.
-It has enjoyed a high professional profile, both at home and abroad, for the past forty years.
-In the world of opera, the boys appear on such prestigious stages as Glyndebourne, the Royal Opera House, Covent Garden, English National Opera and various opera houses abroad, including the Aix-en-Provence Festival, the Opéra-Comique, Paris, and La Fenice, Venice.
-The boys are especially well known for their part in Britten's A Midsummer Night's Dream, in which they have appeared in over one hundred and fifty professional performances, and they feature in the Warner DVD and Virgin Classics CD.
-They can be seen and heard in many different recordings of these operas.

-In recent years the boys have appeared in many productions at the Royal Opera House, including Carmen, Parsifal, Tosca, Turandot, The Queen of Spades and Wozzeck, and were honoured to perform in Her Majesty the Queen's 80th Birthday Prom Concert and the BBC Proms at the Royal Albert Hall.